pedrochiossi/taxstock/README.md

 ## Testing

-This project includes an end-to-end test that runs the CLI with [subprocess](https://docs.python.org/3.13/library/subprocess.html). \
+This project includes unit tests and an end-to-end test that runs the CLI with [subprocess](https://docs.python.org/3.13/library/subprocess.html). \
-All tests scenarios were derived from each case of the technical challenge documentation.
+All e2e test scenarios were derived from each case of the technical challenge documentation.

 Tests were created with [pytest](https://docs.pytest.org/en/stable/).